tungntvn23/hackintosh-thinkpad-e480/README.md

 * The battery display is normal.
 * Wake up from sleep is normal.
 * Replace the BCM94352Z network card, Bluetooth, Wireless, Handoff, and AirDrop are normal.
 Airplay not working.
-* The wired network card is normal.
+* The wired network card isn't normal.
 * The integrated graphics driver is normal, 4k is normal, and the independent graphics card is blocked.
 * The sound card injects id14 and works normally.
 * The USB port is normal.